There’s a lot of talking these days about wanting/needing to be spiritual.

 Why is it that whenever I’m asked what being spiritual means, I can’t help sensing fear and the attempt to make life “problem free” behind the question?

-Many believe that if they pray hard enough, go “green”, donate to charities and hang out with their mother in law like the “bestest” of mates (despite having violent thoughts), they can prevent life from happening.
+Many believe that if they pray hard enough, go “green”, & donate to charities, they can prevent life from happening.

 They believe they could, somehow, control the unpredictability of life and be spared the pain that adversity always brings along.